cngvl/cngvl/README.md

 # Hey there! 🫡

 Here's a bit about me!
-* I'm a bootcamp graduate with a background in scientific research looking to become a software engineer with a particular interest in physiology, automation and problem solving.
+* I'm a tech bootcamp graduate with a background in scientific research looking to become a software engineer with a particular interest in physiology, automation and problem solving.
 <br>

 Projects that I'm currently working on 🧱 ...